Follow-Up Care and Routines for Ovarian Cancer

 - An assessment to see of your cancer has come back (recurrence)

-- Evaluating any late effects of cancer and/or treatment and finding ways to managing them
+- Evaluating any late effects of cancer and/or treatment and finding ways to manage them

 - Tips for healthy nutrition and exercise, preventing health issues, and stopping smoking, if necessary